aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/iam-groups-roles-to-manage-eks-access/Create-IAM-Roles/index.en.md

 > In this example, the assume-role-policy allows the root account to assume the role.
 We are going to allow specific groups to also be able to assume those roles.
 Check the [official documentation](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-technical-overview.html)  for more information.

-Because the above roles are only used to authenticate within our EKS cluster, they don't need to have AWS permissions.
+Because the above roles are only used to authenticate within our Amazon EKS cluster, they don't need to have AWS permissions.
 We will only use them to allow some IAM groups to assume this role in order to have access to our EKS cluster.

 Let's go to the AWS IAM Console and check one of the above IAM Role and see that there are no IAM permissions attached to the Role.